 This course is taken at a college equivalency level through the University of Pittsburgh.
-All students enrolled in this course must register with the College in High School program at the University of Pittsburgh and purchase the text package used by the French department at the university.
-Taught at Oakland Catholic High School, there is a strong emphasis on speaking and listening skills through conversation, discussion, oral quizzes, and the use of the text's CD's.
+All students enrolled in this course must register with the College in High School program at the University of Pittsburgh and purchase the textbook and exercises book used by the French department at the university.
+Taught at Oakland Catholic High School, there is a strong emphasis on speaking and listening skills through conversation, discussion, oral quizzes and presentations.
 There is also a concentration on grammar as students learn to integrate structures learned in earlier levels into both their speaking and writing.
 All students will maintain a weekly journal of writing assignments.
 Grades will be composed of journals, tests, projects, and class work.
 Upon completion and a passing grade, students will receive three credits from the University of Pittsburgh for the third semester of college French as indicated on a transcript from the university.
-There is a fee of approximately \$245 for registration and \$100 for texts.
-All students are required to participate in Le Grand Concours, the National French Exam, for a fee of \$5.00 due at the start of the school year.
+There is a fee of approximately \$225 for registration and \$100 for texts (subject to change).

-Prerequisites: An 87% test average in CP or Honors French III and teacher recommendation are required.
+Prerequisite: An 87% test average in Honors French III and teacher recommendation are required.